 Recent research supports Peace Valley's concept of an educated person.
-A recent study conducted by the Stanford Center for Opportunity Policy in Education highlights the effectiveness of many important areas that are harder to test, continued education with the assumption that their voices were worth hearing and sharing, be it with peers or their classroom teachers, even if they were taking a minority or unorthodox position.
+A recent study conducted by the Stanford Center for Opportunity Policy in Education highlights the effectiveness of many important areas that are harder to test.

+Interviews with graduates reveal that their K-8 experiences support their continued growth and learning orientation through high school and college.
+In particular, graduates report they approached their continued education with the assumption that their voices were worth hearing and sharing, be it with peers or their classroom teachers, even if they were taking a minority or unorthodox position.
 Driven to pursue personally relevant educational interests, for the purpose of self-improvement and curiosity, they did not fear failure but understood it to be a part of the learning process.
 Profoundly, many students commented on the social responsibility they felt to engage the world in a meaningful way that makes the world a better place.